JoyZadan/shop-kbeauty/README.md

 ## **Programmes and Applications Used**
 * [XML-Sitemaps.com](https://www.xml-sitemaps.com/) was to generate an XML sitemap for Shop K-Beauty
 * [Visual Site Maps](https://visualsitemaps.com/) was used to autogenerate Shop K-Beauty's visualized site map.
+* [Lucid Chart](https://www.lucidchart.com/pages/) was used to draw and build the Entity Relationship Diagram.
+It was also used to draw the User Flow Diagram.

 ## **Payment Processing Platform Used**
 * [Stripe](https://stripe.com/gb) was used to test and implement the payment processing for the site.